MMediaFetcher

 If you have spent any time building a DJ crate or a personal music library, you know how much friction untagged MP3s create.
 You rename files by hand.
 You paste in cover art.
 You delete the duplicate from two months ago.
 MediaFetcher removes most of that friction because the tags are already there when the file lands.
 That is the second reason MediaFetcher is not just another SoundCloud scraper: it understands that a music file without metadata is barely usable.

-MediaFetcher is the opposite of that.
-The page weighs under 80 KB of JavaScript because there are no ad scripts.
-Nothing tracks you because we do not run analytics or set cookies.
-There is no paid tier, no "sign up to unlock 320 kbps" friction, and no daily download limit.
-If you have been conditioned by the rest of this category to expect a fight, the silence on MediaFetcher can feel suspicious.
+If you have been conditioned by the rest of this category to expect a fight, the silence here can feel suspicious.
 It is not.
 It is just what a downloader should have always been.

 Who actually uses a SoundCloud downloader?